-1. The Committee will have the ultimate authority and responsibility to select (or nominate for shareholder approval), evaluate and, where appropriate, replace the Accounting Firm.2.
-The Committee shall obtain and review a report from the Accounting Firm at least annually regarding (a) the Accounting Firm internal quality-control procedures, (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the Accounting Firm, (c) any steps taken to deal with any such issues, and (d) all relationships between the Accounting Firm and the Company, in accordance with the Public Company Accounting Oversight Board standards.3.
-The Committee will (i) monitor and pre-approve all fees paid to the Accounting Firm for consulting and other non-audit services; (ii) discuss with the Accounting Firm any such disclosed relationships and their impact on the Accounting Firm’s objectivity or independence; and (iii) take appropriate action in response to the Accounting Firm’s report with respect to relationships between the Accounting Firm and the Company references in Section (2)(d) to satisfy the Committee of the firm’s independence.4.
-The Committee will review and discuss with the Accounting Firm the annual audit plan and its scope.5.
-The Committee shall serve as the Board’s primary avenue of communication with the Accounting Firm and shall ensure understanding by the Accounting Firm and management that the Accounting Firm is ultimately accountable to the Committee.6.
-The Committee shall provide the opportunity for the Accounting Firm to meet with the full Board as deemed necessary and appropriate by the Committee.
+1. The Committee will have the ultimate authority and responsibility (a) to select (or nominate for shareholder approval), evaluate and, where appropriate, replace the Independent Auditor, (b) for the compensation of the Independent Auditor (the funding of which the Company shall provide), and (c) the oversight of the work of the Independent Auditor (including resolution of disagreements between management and the Independent Auditor regarding financial reporting).2.
+The Committee shall obtain and review a report from the Independent Auditor at least annually regarding (a) the Independent Auditor’s internal quality-control procedures, (b) any material issues raised by the most recent internal quality-control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years respecting one or more independent audits carried out by the Independent Auditor, (c) any steps taken to deal with any such issues, and (d) all relationships between the Independent Auditor and the Company, in accordance with the Public Company Accounting Oversight Board standards.3.
+The Committee will (a) monitor and pre-approve all audit and non-audit services provided by the Independent Auditor and the respective fees paid to the Independent Auditor for such; (b) discuss with the Independent Auditor any such disclosed relationships and their impact on the Independent Auditor’s objectivity or independence; and (c) take appropriate action in response to the Independent Auditor’s report with respect to relationships between the Independent Auditor and the Company referenced in Section (2)(d) to satisfy the Committee of the firm’s independence.4.
+The Committee will review and discuss with the Independent Auditor the annual audit plan and its scope.5.
+The Committee shall review with the Independent Auditor any audit problems or difficulties and management’s response thereto.6.
+The Committee shall serve as the Board’s primary avenue of communication with the Independent Auditor, which shall report directly to the Committee, and shall ensure understanding by the Independent Auditor and management that the Independent Auditor is ultimately accountable to the Committee.7.
+The Committee shall provide the opportunity for the Independent Auditor to meet with the full Board as deemed necessary and appropriate by the Committee.

-13. The Committee shall inquire of the Accounting Firm and management as to the acceptability and appropriateness of financial accounting practices and disclosures used or proposed by the Company in connection with the preparation of the financial statements.14.
-The Committee shall review and discuss with management and the Accounting Firm prior to releasing the year-end earnings and at the completion of the annual audit examination: • The Company’s financial statements and related financial disclosures, including the “Management’s Discussion and Analysis of Financial Condition and Results of Operations” as included in its filing on Form 10-K, • The Accounting Firm’s audit of the financial statements and its report, • Any significant changes in the audit plan, • The Statement of Auditing Standards No. 114 (“SAS 114”) communication, and • Any other matters required to be disclosed.15.
-The Committee will review with management and the Accounting Firm, prior to releasing the quarterly earnings, the Company’s quarterly financial statements including the “Management’s Discussion and Analysis of Financial Condition” to be included in the Company’s Quarterly Reports on Form 10-Q and review with the Accounting Firm the matters required to be discussed by SAS 114 as in effect at that time.
+14. The Committee shall inquire of the Independent Auditor and management as to the acceptability and appropriateness of financial accounting practices and disclosures used or proposed by the Company in connection with the preparation of the financial statements.15.
+The Committee shall review and discuss with management and the Independent Auditor at the completion of the annual audit examination: • The Company’s financial statements and related financial disclosures, including (a) the “Management’s Discussion and Analysis of Financial Condition and Results of Operations” and (b) Sarbanes-Oxley Act Sections 302 and 906 internal controls disclosures and certifications, as included in its filing on Form 10-K,

-19. The Committee will review its own performance and the adequacy of this Charter on an annual basis and recommend changes, as necessary, to the Board.20.
-The Committee shall report its activities to the Board on an annual basis and make recommendations to the Board with respect to matters within the purview of the Committee, as necessary or appropriate.21.
-The Committee will prepare a report each year for inclusion in the Company’s annual proxy statement stating whether (i) the Committee reviewed and discussed the audited financial statements with management, (ii) the Committee discussed with the Accounting Firm the matters required to be discussed by SAS 114 or, if applicable, any PCAOB standard that supersedes or replaces SAS 114, (iii) the Committee received the written disclosures from the auditor required by the Public Company Accounting Oversight Board, and (iv) based on the foregoing review and discussions, the Committee recommended to the Board that the audited financial statements be included in the Company’s Annual Report on Form 10-K.
+21. The Committee will review its own performance and the adequacy of this Charter on an annual basis and recommend changes, as necessary, to the Board.22.
+The Committee shall report its activities to the Board on a regular basis and make recommendations to the Board with respect to matters within the purview of the Committee, as necessary or appropriate.23.
+The Committee will prepare a report each year for inclusion in the Company’s annual proxy statement stating whether (a) the Committee reviewed and discussed the audited financial statements with management, (b) the Committee discussed with the Independent Auditor the matters required to be discussed by Auditing Standards No. 61 (AICPA, Professional Standards, Vol. 1.
+AU Section 380), as amended, as adopted by the Public Company Accounting Oversight Board in Auditing Standards No. 1301 (the “SAS 61 Communication”), (c) the Committee received the written disclosures and letter from the Independent Auditor required by the Public Company Accounting Oversight Board, and (iv) based on the foregoing review and discussions, the Committee recommended to the Board that the audited financial statements be included in the Company’s Annual Report on Form 10-K.